 Signs of overdose may include:

 TPH provides programs and services to reduce drug-related harm for people who take drugs, including preventing the spread of communicable diseases.
-Learn about the services provided by The Works.
+Learn more about services for people who use drugs.

 Find a full list of agencies that offer harm reduction supplies and services across Toronto.